Vermont Digital Government Summit 2026 Banner

 Scot Barker

-Scot Barker, Chief Innovation Officer for the City of Burlington, VT, joined government after more than 25 years in the private sector as a leader of global technology and operations teams.
-He is also a management consultant, speaker, and educator.
-Along with innovation, technology, and operations, Scot has led organizational change management efforts, coaches developing professionals, and presents workshops and classes on leadership, organizational change management, multi-sector awareness, project management, and other topics.
-Scot has taught leadership classes at Marlboro College and presented at conferences including Public Sector Network, International City/County Management Association, and the Vermont Technology Alliance.
+Scot Barker, Chief Innovation Officer for the City of Burlington, VT, joined government after more than 25 years in the private sector as a leader of global technology and operations teams, management consultant, speaker, and educator.
+Scot has led organizational change management efforts, coaches developing professionals, and presents workshops and classes on project management, communication, leadership, organizational change management, multi-sector awareness and other topics.
+Scot has taught graduate level leadership classes at Marlboro College and presented at numerous conferences.

 More